DevDockTools

 Base64 Encoding: What it is and When to Use it

-Learn about base64 encoding, its use cases, and how to apply it in web development to reduce image file sizes by up to 30% and improve page load times
+Learn about base64 encoding, its use cases, and how to apply it in web development to reduce image file sizes substantially and improve page load times

 base64 encodingimage optimizationweb performancedata encodingdeveloper tools